SAP-samples/build-codejam/README.md

 ### What you will build

-You will build a shopping cart app that lets a user browse a catalog of electronic equipment (take from the ABAP / ES5 demo product service), add items to their cart (maintained with a CAP service), and then request to purchase the items in the cart.
+You will build a shopping cart app that lets a user browse a catalog of electronic equipment (taken from a CAP service), add items to their cart (maintained with a CAP service), and then request to purchase the items in the cart.

 ![image](images/app.png)